marekmars/countriesApp/README.md

 # CountryApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9.
+You can test this app in this link https://angularcountriesapp.netlify.app/

 ## Development server